 Married and unmarried students are welcome to come; both members must be enrolled students at Molloy.

 Workshops focus on learning new skills to enhance personal well-being and academic success.
 Previous workshops include test anxiety, stress management, suicide prevention, eating disorders, alcohol and other drugs awareness and prevention.
-On Campus trainings are available to faculty and staff to assist them in referring student the SPCC and addressing students' mental health needs.
-Trainings also contains psychoeducational materials.
+On-campus trainings are available to faculty and staff to assist them in referring students to the SPCC and addressing students' mental health needs.
+Trainings also include psychoeducational materials.

-If you interested in a workshop, contact the SPCC via email at firstname.lastname@example.org.
+If you are interested in a workshop, request a workshop here.

 Off-Campus Referral Services

-Students that are determined to require longer-term, intensive treatment and/or who present with issues that require services beyond the scope of our office will be referred to appropriate treatment services off- campus.
-Referrals are also provided for students who opt not to utilize our services.
+Students that need longer-term, intensive treatment and/or who present with issues beyond the scope of our office will be referred to appropriate treatment services off campus.
+Referrals are also provided for students who opt not to use our services.

 Consultation and Outreach

-The SPCC is available for consultation to college faculty, administration, and departments for issues related to mental health, counseling, and performance.
-We are also available to make presentations and provide training on a wide variety of topics.
+The SPCC is available for consultation with Molloy College faculty and administrators on issues related to student mental health.
+We are also available for presentations and trainings on a wide variety of topics.

 Crisis Intervention and Mental Health Emergencies

 If you are experiencing a crisis, or have serious reason to believe that someone you know is a danger to themselves or others, please do not hesitate to contact the Office of Public Safety 516.323.3500 if on RVC Main Campus.
 For all other Molloy College off- site locations, call 9-1-1.
-For further information on how to help a student in distress click here.
+For further information, visit how to help a student.